glennhenry/cs-notes/docs/deep-learning/03-natural-language-processing/natural-language-processing.md

    ![Padding zero to each sequence](./sequnce-pad.png)
    Source : https://youtu.be/r9QjkdSJZ2g?si=pGM_9okSjJR4Wxmp&t=295

 4. **Embedding** : We now has produced a sequence of word in form of number, but how will the model actually understand what a word means?
 This is where **embedding** come, embedding is a technique that involves grouping together words that are similar or commonly used in similar contexts.
+The model won't understand a word, but at least it knows how to use these words.

    Word embedding are usually done by representing each word in a vector inside a vector space, where words with similar meanings or usage patterns are located close to each other.
-This way we can capture what is the meaning of a word while also having a numerical representation.
+This way we can capture what is the meaning of a word while also having a numerical representation by representing it in vector.

    ![Word embedding example](./word-embedding.png)
    Source : https://towardsdatascience.com/a-guide-to-word-embeddings-8a23817ab60f?gi=fc122b70f34a